BosM16/BosRepo/README.md

 Restart SteamVR, or Steam itself.
 Check your Steam 'default.vrsettings' files as discussed above in the Section 'Steam Setup'
 * *Bebop drone takes off and immediately flies away into the surroundings*.
 Check the 'flat trim' of your drone.
 The config files from bebop_tools contain the button combination to set the flat trim (define level for your drone).
-This can alternatively be set via the 'Parrot FreeFlight Pro' application on a smartphone.
+This can alternatively be set via the [Parrot FreeFlight Pro](https://www.parrot.com/global/freeflight-pro#freeflight-pro-the-indispensable-application-to-pilot-your-drone) application on a smartphone.
 * *Behavior that can not be explained by what is in the code*.
 Consider recompiling the code, using the commands mentioned under the Section 'Demo Setup' above.
 This is especially important when switching git branches.